Co-mining: Self-Supervised Learning for Sparsely Annotated Object Detection: Introduction

-Recently some effective sampling strategies \cite{softsampling,samplingforsparse,brloss} are proposed to tackle the problem of sparse annotations.
+Recently some effective sampling strategies \cite{softsampling,samplingforsparse,brloss, sun2020mining} are proposed to tackle the problem of sparse annotations.
 Soft sampling \cite{softsampling} in Fig. \ref{fig:archcom}(b) re-weights the loss for the RoIs based on their overlaps with the annotated instances.
-Background recalibration loss (BRL) proposed in \cite{brloss} regards the unlabeled instances as hard-negative samples and re-calibrates the loss for confusion anchors.
+Background recalibration loss (BRL) proposed in \cite{brloss} regards the unlabeled instances as hard-negative samples and re-calibrates their losses.
 Part-aware sampling \cite{samplingforsparse} in Fig. \ref{fig:archcom}(c) ignores the classification loss for part categories whose instance is the component of subject categories.
-Despite these recent advances, the performance in sparsely annotated object detection is still far from satisfactory compared to the completely annotated counterparts.
-Essentially, these approaches aim to reduce the negative effect of incorrect supervision caused by unlabelled instances using the re-weighting or ignore strategies.
+Despite these recent advances, the performance in SAOD is still far from satisfactory compared to the completely annotated counterparts.
+Essentially, these approaches aim to reduce the negative effect of incorrect supervision by using the re-weighting or ignore strategies.
 As a result, these strategies can at most alleviate the confusing supervision and fail to make full use of the useful information mined from unlabeled instances.
-Therefore, a natural question is: why not convert the category of unlabeled instance into the positive category to help improve detection performance during training?
+Therefore, a natural question to ask is: why not convert the category of unlabeled instance into the positive category to help improve detection performance during training?